eclipse-volttron/volttron-core/QUICKSTART.md

 # Quickstart Deployment Guide

-The following document shows how to install and configure the platform driver with a fake driver, the sqlite-historian and a listener agent.
+The following document shows how to install and configure the platform driver with a fake driver, the sqlite-historian, and a listener agent.

 ## Requirements